keuss/scala-sandbox/README.md

 # Try (OptionAndTry and Handling Failure)
 - Introduction to try
 - Try to create a "parseURL" method with new URL(url) and test it with Pattern matching !

+# Polymorphic Methods
+- Introduction with def size in Polymorphism.scala
+- Try to implement concat and reverse method in Polymorphism.scala and test if in Main.scala

+# Type Classes and Implicit Parameters
+- Show in Typeclasses.scala with implicit parameter ...

+# Questions ?